-Power requirements are 10 - 28V DC @ 2W - 15W (5W recommended).
+Power requirements are 11 - 28V DC @ 2W - 15W (5W recommended).

-If solar is used, ensure the solar panel fitted option is programmed to enable the MPPT (Maximum Power Point Tracking) feature.
+If a solar panel is used, ensure that option 306 is programmed to enable the MPPT(maximum Power Point Tracking) f eature.

 This feature monitors the input voltage and adjusts charge current to maintain the voltage at the maximum point in the IV curve for solar panels.